Schema: Data Validation

 });

-Because the information obtained from the class definition may not be sufficient, you can add a custom schema for the elements with the second parameter:
+Because the information obtained from the class definition may not be sufficient, you can supplement the elements with your own schema using the second parameter:

 $schema = Expect::from(new Config, [